-Should you want to turn this vegetable couscous into a meat main course, instructions are at the bottom.
+Would you like to make vegetable couscous into a meat main course?

 - 3 large leeks, cut across, then in 1 inch segment